Dillingham, Dan | 2016

 - Hometown | Enid

-Dillingham has been a private pilot since he was 16 years old, logging more than 4,400 flight hours over the years.
+Dillingham became a private pilot when he was 16 years old, logging more than 4,400 flight hours over his lifetime.

 “Dan is known for his decisive, smart and fair problem solving.
 His advice is sought from state, local and national leaders.
 It has been said having raised five children, close in age, these skills were honed on a daily basis.” - John & Virginia Groendyke (2015)